mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > We previously said that, if your dev error curve plateaus, you are unlikely to achieve the desired performance just by adding data.

-Như chúng ta đã thảo luận, nếu đường cong sai số trên tập phát triển đi vào trạng thái phẳng và ổn định, việc chỉ thêm dữ liệu sẽ khó có thể đem về hiệu suất ta mong muốn.
+Như chúng ta đã thảo luận, nếu đường cong sai số trên tập phát triển đã nằm ngang, việc chỉ thêm dữ liệu sẽ khó có thể đem về hiệu suất ta mong muốn.

 > But it is hard to know exactly what an extrapolation of the red dev error curve will look like.
 If the dev set was small, you would be even less certain because the curves could be noisy.